christineduke/FeralHorseManagement/README.md

 # FeralHorseManagement
-Code and other such nonsense for REN R 476
+Files and other nonsense for REN R 476

 A project in fulfillment of REN R 476: Advanced Fisheries and Wildlife Management - Macs MacLeod